tylerlong/todo-render-efficiency/README.md

 ## test 3

-in step #4, mark a todo as ccomplete should not cause the other 4 todos to re-render because they didn't change.
+in step #4, mark a todo as complete should not cause the other 4 todos to re-render because they didn't change.

 ## mores tests

 Just use some commons sense: if a component didn't change, we should not re-render it, period.

+In the mean time, we need to make sure the app behavior 100% correct.
+If a component changed (its output) and the app didn't re-render it, it is a **critical** bug.